-The resolution at the first tier should normally be completed within 15 working days of receipt of grievance and notified to the concerned party through the Disclosure Form.
+The resolution of level 1 complaint should normally be completed between 2-5 days of receipt of grievance and notified to the concerned party through the Disclosure Form.

-If the grievance is not being resolved within this period, it can be referred to the next level of the Grievance Redressal System.
+If the grievance is not being resolved within this period, it can be referred to the next level of the GrievanceRedressal System.
 However, once it is determined that progress is being made towards a resolution, the grievance will be retained at this first level.
 The complainant will be informed of this decision and an estimated time for the resolution of the matter will be given either verbally or in writing.
 If the issue cannot be resolved within 25 working days, it will be transferred to the next level.
-Once a resolution has been agreed and accepted, the complainant's acceptance will be obtained on the Disclosure Form.
+Once a resolution has been agreed and accepted, the complainant's acceptance will be obtained on the Grievance Closure Form (Annex 7).
 If the proposed resolution is not accepted the grievance will be escalated to level 2.

-The complainant will be informed in writing of the measures taken to address the grievance by the Project Manager or the Social Specialist if the complaint is against the Project Manager.
+The complainant will be informed in writing of the measures taken to address the grievance by the Project Manager or the Social Specialist, if the complaint is against the Project Manager.

-If issues cannot be resolved, they will be referred to the Ministry of Labour for their action and pronouncement.
-The Ministry of Labour's ruling would be the final tier of the grievance mechanism.
+If issues cannot be resolved, they will be referred to the Ministry of Labor for their action and pronouncement.
+The Ministry of Labor's ruling would be the final tier of the grievance mechanism.